 Edcamps should always be inclusive.
 We affirm the dignity and value of all identities, and we don't tolerate harassment of any kind.
-You can find our anti-harassment policy here.
-Additionally, you can see a recent statement from Digital Promise on racial inequity here.

 To make your Edcamp truly collaborative, think about what barriers or obstacles your participants may encounter.
 This includes being excluded or marginalized based on race, gender, age, language, culture, appearance, or physical ability.
-Your considerations may include: where and how you meet, who attends, who speaks, how session boards are built, how discussions are presented and moderated, and when and how challenges are met.
+Your considerations may include: where you meet, how session boards are built, who facilitates discussions, and when and how challenges are met.
+As the organizer, you can think through potential considerations in advance and address them in FAQs, promotional materials, and signage for your event.